Ria424/developers-animatesdk-docs/CompiledClipInstance_object/CompiledClipInstance22.md

 #### Usage

-compiledClipInstance.tintPercent
+CompiledClipInstance.tintPercent

 #### Description

-Read-only property; `string`; a string that, when the Color Effect Property Inspector is using style tint (colorMode == 'tint'), returns the tint percentage from -100 to 100.
+Read-only property; `integer`; A integer that, when the Color Effect Property Inspector is using style tint (colorMode == "tint"), returns the tint percentage from -100 to 100.
 Otherwise, using this property results in an error.

 #### Example